Claudio Osorio: Innovida

 Innovida received $3.5 million in loans from the US Overseas Private Investment Corporation (OPIC) to build homes in Haiti after the earthquake.
 In September 2011, OPIC began questioning Innovida's "negative operating cash flow."
 A court appointed receiver in charge of investigating Innovida's finances indicated that "$37.5 million in funds had been moved offshore, but he had so far been unable to find out what happened to the money."
 Osorio has used his constitutional privilege of invoking the fifth amendment right against self-incrimination when asked if company funds had been used to pay personal expenses.

 Osorio and his former company, InnoVida, have been in bankruptcy since March 2011.
-After several multimillion dollar lawsuits, Osorio was forced to put his mansion on Star Island for auction.
+After several multimillion-dollar lawsuits, Osorio was forced to put his mansion on Star Island for auction.

 Fundraising

-Osorio has organised high profile fundraising events, and has donated to Hillary Clinton, Barack Obama, and the Democrats more than $80,000 according to Federal Electoral Commission records.
+Osorio has organised high-profile fundraising events, and has donated to Hillary Clinton, Barack Obama, and the Democrats more than $80,000 according to Federal Electoral Commission records.

+Former Gov. Jeb Bush had agreed to return $270,000 that he was paid as a consultant to convicted fraudster Claudio Osorio and Osorio’s companies.

 Arrest & Criminal Charges

-On Friday, December 7, 2012, Claudio Osorio, and Craig Toll, InnoVida’s CFO, were arrested in Miami, Florida after being indicted on two counts of wire fraud and one count of major fraud, amongst other charges.
-Both Osorio and Toll also face fraud charges by the SEC for violations of federal securities laws.
+On Friday, December 7, 2012, Claudio Osorio, and Craig Toll, InnoVida's CFO, were arrested in Miami, Florida after being indicted on two counts of wire fraud and one count of major fraud, amongst other charges.
+Both Osorio and Toll also face fraud charges by the U.S. Securities and Exchange Commission (SEC) for violations of federal securities laws.

 Federal prosecutors said that Osorio defrauded investors from 2007 to 2010, exaggerating the company's finances and pocketing millions of dollars to fund a lavish lifestyle.

 The SEC claimed that Osorio had illegally used investor money to pay for a Miami Beach mansion, a Maserati car and a Colorado mountain retreat home.